Elmu01/installer.sh/README.md

 # installer.sh
 This script install basic apps what i use daily for my computer.
-EndeavourOS
+Works with EndeavourOS

 Because i'm noob, i need write instructions for myself :--D